AlbertZheng/zlang-zvm/README.md

 Z-Language borrows the syntax structure of ```C``` language, so **if you can write C codes, you can write Z-Language codes too.**

 Please refer to [the technical white paper of Z-Language syntax specification](/doc/Z-Language语言语法规范白皮书.pdf).
-Sorry, currently there is just a Chinese version:(.
+Sorry, currently there is just a Chinese version :(.

 <br>